SeisSCOPED/seis_cloud/README.md

 # Tools for Cloud Computing for seismology

-1. Tutorial to launch instances:
-* on AWS
+1. Getting started on the cloud:
+* on AWS: get started, upload codes, save a virtual machine, re-start it. create storage locally, connect to S3 storage (download/upload).
 * on Azure

+2. Deploying Containers

-2. Tutorials to deploy a jupyter hub:
+3. Tutorials to deploy a jupyter hub:
 * on a Linux server
 * on AWS
 * on Azure

+4. Scaling up computing on cloud
+* Kubernetes, Helm orchestration for aws and azure

 # Tutorial documentation and links: